← All Articles

 Why does delayed-harvest fish so well?

-The combination of dense stocking and no-harvest rules creates an exceptional guided-trip fishery:
+The combination of dense stocking and no-harvest rules creates an exceptional guided-trip fishery.
+Four mechanics drive it:

 When is the best time to fish the Tuck's delayed harvest?